john30/ebusd-esp/README.md

 [![Web Configuration](webcfg.png)](http://192.168.4.1/config)

+When configuring for an eBUS adapter 3, the necessary jumpers will be shown.
+Please make sure to set them accordingly.

 Use "Check & Update" to check your input and if no error message appeared and after you have verified the correctness of the values, simply press "Save & Reset" to save the changes and reboot the device.

+The red "config mode" pill in the UI changes to a green "running" after reboot and the "new" pill at the "Configuration" tab will be gone.

 It is also possible to change PINs directly on the [PINs](http://192.168.4.1/pins) page: